TrishaSrikanth-459/DeployStega/routing/identifier_schemas.md

 No artifact in the namespace is assumed to be signaling by default.

+---

-## Access-control considerations
+## Access-Control Considerations

-Identifier immutability claims are independent of access permissions.
+Identifier definitions are independent of permissions such that they specify **how artifacts are named**, not **who can access them**.
-Repositories and other artifacts may expose different metadata fields depending on viewer permissions, but identifier fields remain stable across all access levels.

-We assume that both sender and receiver possess legitimate access to any artifacts referenced for routing, appropriate to their respective roles.
-Specifically:
-- The sender is authorized to create or modify artifacts used for signaling.
-- The receiver is authorized to access (view) those artifacts through standard read-side interfaces.

-Access-control enforcement is treated as external to the routing model and does not affect routing feasibility or detectability, provided that identifier addressability is preserved.
+However, **identifier resolvability is permission-dependent**.

+An identifier may remain syntactically valid while becoming non-resolvable to a given actor due to:
+- permission revocation
+- repository visibility changes
+- organization or SSO policy enforcement

+**Assumption (scope):**
+- Sender and receiver begin with the permissions specified above.
+- Permissions may change over time due to external actions.
+- Permission changes are **not prevented or masked** by the model and are explicitly treated as routing failures when they occur.

+Permissions are modeled as an **external constraint** that may disable routing steps by preventing:
+- sender-side mutations (write failure), or
+- receiver-side observation (read failure).

+---

 ## Access Failure Handling

-Artifact access or retrieval—by either sender or receiver—may result in non-200 responses (e.g., 301, 403, 404) due to network conditions, repository evolution,
-permission changes, or platform behavior.
+Access attempts (sender write-side or receiver read-side) may fail due to network conditions, authentication loss, authorization loss, repository or artifact evolution, or platform behavior.

-All such outcomes are treated as access attempts for logging and observability purposes, since the access was explicitly initiated by the account.
+Failures are treated as **attempt events** for logging and observability analysis, but **do not preserve delivery semantics**.

+There is:
+- no assumed feedback channel,
+- no guaranteed retransmission,
+- no sender awareness of receiver-side failure.

+Failures may therefore result in **irreversible message loss**.

+### Justification for No Retransmission or Feedback

+The absence of retransmission and feedback is an intentional design choice motivated by real-world covert communication constraints.
+Reliable delivery would require the sender to infer receiver observation or to receive explicit acknowledgment, which would introduce detectable coordination, behavioral coupling, or an out-of-band signaling channel.
+Such mechanisms are incompatible with the feasible-behavior logs and benign interaction patterns that constrain the routing model.

+Accordingly, DeployStega models routing as a **best-effort, lossy covert channel**, where message loss is absorbed into background platform dynamics rather than corrected through retries.
+Reliability, if desired, must emerge from statistical redundancy or encoding strategies external to the routing namespace itself, not from reactive retransmission.

+Routing semantics are therefore defined over **attempted actions and identifier validity**, while delivery reliability under failures is evaluated empirically and is **not guaranteed by construction**.

+---

+## Failure, Permissions, and Routing Semantics

+This model distinguishes **addressability** (an identifier is syntactically valid) from **resolvability** (the platform returns the artifact to a given actor at a given time).

+Routing uses best-effort signaling: the sender encodes stegotext by mutating artifacts, and the receiver attempts to resolve those artifacts via standard web URLs.
+There is no feedback channel (no ACK/NACK) and no retransmission.

+Sender-side failures prevent artifact materialization.
+Receiver-side failures prevent observation of already-materialized artifacts.

+Both cases can result in irreversible message loss.

+---

 ## Access Mechanisms

-The sender and receiver are modeled as accessing artifacts exclusively through standard, user-facing GitHub web URLs (e.g., https://github.com/{owner}/{repo}), as would occur during routine browsing activity.
+The sender and receiver are modeled as accessing artifacts exclusively through standard, user-facing GitHub web URLs
+(e.g., `https://github.com/{owner}/{repo}`), as would occur during routine browsing activity.

 The model does not assume programmatic access via the GitHub REST or GraphQL APIs, nor the use of scripted clients.

 ---